A High Wycombe man who was part of the Windrush Generation recently celebrated his 100th birthday.

 Vibert Hector, Percy’s son, told the Bucks Free Press: “To him, age is just a number.

 “There was lots of clapping and cheering with great joy, as he amazed guests with his dancing, when he was asked to dance by someone almost half his age and kept going throughout the whole song.

 “He is a humble man, very independent and self-sufficient for his age.”

-Percy, who also received a letter of congratulations from the Queen, had many guests attend his party which included Labour councilor Sebert Graham along with the town’s Mayor, Mazamal Hussain.
+Percy, who also received a letter from congratulations from the Queen, had many guests attend his party which included Labour councillor Sebert Graham along with the town’s Mayor, Mazamal Hussain.

 He also received well wishes from the high commissioner for St Vincent and the Grenadines, with guests flying out from the Caribbean country and the US, to attend Percy’s party.